Algolytics/algomaps_qgis/README.md

 8. The first 1000 records per month are free.
 To increase the limit, complete your contact information and top up your account.
 9. Copy the "API access key".
-10. Return to QGIS and paste
+10. Return to QGIS and paste the access key into the "API key" field.

 ### Changelog